epicallan/bot/README.md

-# A bot CMS engine
+# A bot CMS engine Experiment with purescript-express